 To line the baking tray, I like to use a re-usable oven liner to avoid waste.
 Just wash in hot soapy water and you can use it again and again.

-I find these are best stored in the fridge so that they stay firm.
+I find it best to store flapjacks in the fridge so that they stay firm.
 You can also store them in an air-tight container in a cupboard but they will break apart more easily.
-They will keep for 10 days.
+They will keep for 10 days in the fridge.
+You can also freeze them for 3 months.
+Wrap them up tightly to prevent freezr burn.

 For more ideas for kids packed lunches click here